 The convenor of each working group is responsible for setting the dates for future meetings (in consultation with the members), for emailing members to remind them of each upcoming meeting, for chairing each meeting, and for taking notes.

 Each convenor is also asked to submit to Joan and Bernard by about the second Tuesday of each month an email summarizing activities of their working group during the prior month.
-Because of Covid requirements, this email should also include a list of people who attended such meetings in the town barn.

 A source of background information